chaoss/wg-dei/focus-areas/leadership/inclusive-leadership.md

 - Enable communities to reflect on their own leadership practices.
 - Signal to newcomers and already existing community members that everyone is welcome, has an opportunity to take on leadership roles, and can be successful within the project.

 ## Implementation
-*The usage and dissemination of health metrics may lead to privacy violations.
-Organizations may be exposed to risks.
-These risks may flow from compliance with the GDPR in the EU, with state law in the US, or with other law.
-There may also be contractual risks flowing from terms of service for data providers such as GitHub and GitLab.
-The usage of metrics must be examined for risk and potential data ethics problems.
-Please see [CHAOSS Data Ethics document](https://github.com/chaoss/community/blob/main/data-use-statement.md) for additional guidance.*

 ### Filters